polytomic/on-premises/README.md

 Note that you only need to add users who will be configuring pipelines in Polytomic; users who interact with the integrations are tracked independently.

+## Monitoring

+The Polytomic On Premises image exposes a health-check endpoint at `/health`, which can be used to verify the container is up and running.

 ## Data We Send

 Polytomic On Premises makes the following outbound requests: